Frédéric Geille

 Colonel Frédéric Cyrille Jules (Fred) Geille (Frédéric Geille; 19 November 1896, in Brest – 21 July 1976, in Saint-Germain-en-Laye) was a French military officer.
 Geille was the first French paratrooper and a fighter pilot (Pilote de Chasse) of the French Air Force as well as a commander and founder of various units and initiatives.
-He is also considered as the father of French paratroopers and the inventor of French High-Altitude Operational Jumpers (Chuteurs Opérationnels).
+He is also considered the father of French paratroopers and the inventor of French High-Altitude Operational Jumpers (Chuteurs Opérationnels).